radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn about RadiantOne Global Synchronization including detailed architecture, key concepts and common use cases for the tool.

   > [Installation](/environment-operations-center-guide/environments/environment-overview/create-an-environment)
-  > Learn how to use the Environments Operations Center to create environments and install the RadiantOne Intelligent Identity Data Platform which offers Global Synchronization.
+  > Learn how to use the Environments Operations Center to create environments and install the RadiantOne Identity Data Platform which offers Global Synchronization.

   > [Configuration](/global-sync-guide/introduction)
   > Learn how to configure synchronization pipelines and create transformation logic using a combination of scripting, attribute mappings and advanced rules.